-The prerequisites for establishing the proposed WRMAIS are that:
+Two prerequisites for establishing the proposed WRMAIS are that:

-- Effective corporate governance of IT within DWAF exists, and - DWAF's mandate and core functions are reflected in its business processes and structure.
+- Effective corporate governance of IT within DWAF exists, and - DWAF's mandate and core functions are effectively reflected in its business processes and structure.

 Achievement of these falls outside the scope of establishing a WRMAIS.
-It is proposed that these be dealt with in subsequent phases WRMAIS establishment through developing and maintaining effective interfaces with the corporate governance of IT project and the re-structuring of water resources management functions project.
+It is proposed that these be dealt with through developing and maintaining effective WRMAIS interfaces with the corporate governance of IT project and the restructuring of water resources management functions project.